-The warrants being offered as part of the units do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, following issuance of the warrants, warrant-holders may exercise their right to acquire the common stock and pay an exercise price of \$5.00 per share prior to the expiration of the five-year term on , 2019, after which date any unexercised warrants will expire and have no further value.
+15-month term on ,2016, after which date any unexercised Series B warrants will expire and have no further value.
+In certain circumstances, the Series A and Series B warrants may be exercisable on a cashless basis, and certain other circumstances may affect the number of shares into which the Series B warrants may be exercisable.
+See "Description of Securities."
 Moreover, following this offering, the market value of the warrants is uncertain and there can be no assurance that the market value of the warrants will equal or exceed their public offering price.
 There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.